Check out our latest unicorns on our For Sale page!

-Jessie grew up on her family's horse farm in Indian Trail, N.C., where she began riding hunt seat with her mother by age 8 and moving on to foxhunting at age 12.
+Jessie grew up on her family's horse farm in Indian Trail, N.C., where she began riding hunt seat with her mother by age 8 and moved on to foxhunting at age 12.
 She then started eventing under trainer Lindsay Staiano-Williams where she competed to the Novice Level before moving to Danville, Va. to attend college at Averett University, majoring in Equine Business Management with concentrations in Management, Dressage and Eventing.
 She also competed on the national level in the Intercollegiate Horse Show Association (IHSA) and Intercollegiate Dressage Association (IDA) teams all four years (claiming three Most Valuable Rider awards in 2011, 2012 and 2014, as well as the American National Riding Commission (ANRC) team in her senior year.
 She participated in a study abroad course in the spring of 2014 which included a trip to the Weser-Ems State Riding School in Vechta, Germany where she studied the classroom, barn and on horseback information on equine knowledge and theory, dressage, and jumping before testing for the Basis Pass and Small Bronze medals through the German Federation Nationale.
-After graduation, Jessie spent six months in The Netherlands working for Grand Prix rider and trainer Dana Hazeleger-Hewett in barn management and with young horses and stallions before joing Lauren Chumley Dressage as Assistant Trainer.
+After graduation, Jessie spent six months in The Netherlands working for Grand Prix rider and trainer Dana Hazeleger-Hewett in barn management and with young horses and stallions before joining Lauren Chumley Dressage as Assistant Trainer.
 She is a certified Level II American Riding Instructor Association (ARIA) instructor and is also certified in Technical Large Animal Emergency Rescue (TLAER).
-Now a USDF Bronze and Silver medalist, Jessie is currently competing with Lauren Chumley's Rivendell in FEI-Level dressage and Training level eventing at both the regional/area and national levels, as well as FMF Liesl in Third Level dressage and Beginner Novice eventing.
+Now a USDF Bronze and Silver medalist, Jessie is currently competing with Lauren Chumley's Rivendell in FEI-Level dressage and Modified level eventing at both the regional/area and national levels, as well as her Norwegian Fjord FMF Liesl in FEI level dressage and Beginner Novice eventing.
+Jessie also competes Tony and Abigail Johnson's phenomenal HR Zig Zag at the small tour level.